Denza D9

-The Denza D9 (腾势D9 (Téngshì D9)) is a battery electric and plug-in hybrid luxury minivan produced and manufactured by Chinese brand Denza, a premium marque of BYD Auto.
+The Denza D9 (腾势D9 (Téngshì D9)) is a battery electric and plug-in hybrid minivan produced and manufactured by Chinese brand Denza, a premium marque of BYD Auto.
 It debuted in May 2022 as the first Denza model after the brand's restructuring.
 It is built on BYD's e-Platform 3.0 structure for the EV model, and the DM-i platform for the plug-in hybrid model.

 Overview

 The D9 was introduced on 16 May 2022 in China, after its exterior and interior design, as well its name, were revealed through mid-to-late April 2022.
 Sales for the Chinese market were commenced on 23 August 2022, with the first units rolling out on 21 October 2022, while deliveries began on 25 October 2022.
 It is initially offered with seven trim levels, which consist of four trims for the DM-i models, and three trims for the EV models, with trim level names include the Deluxe (DM-i only), Premium and Flagship (all models).

-The interior is equipped with seven infotainment screens featuring three in the front, including a 10.25-inch instrument panel, a 15.6-inch central control screen, and a head-up display.
+The interior of high end version is equipped with seven infotainment screens featuring three in the front, including a 10.25-inch instrument panel, a 15.6-inch central control screen, and a head-up display.
 For the second row, two screens are on the front seatbacks, and two are in the second-row armrests.
 There is also a refrigerator between the front seats, accessible by occupants in the second row.
 Screen mirroring of Android phones is also offered on the TS Link intelligent interactive cockpit.
 The second-row captain chairs are 10-way adjustable and come with footrests, heating, ventilating, and a 10-point massage function.
 Three quick wireless phone chargers are also included.

 The D9 made its global debut in March 2023 at the 44th Bangkok International Motor Show in Thailand.